Developer Guide

 OLD

-These guarantees are assured by the VersionedModel#commit
+These guarantees are assured by the VersionedModel#commit method.
+Note that HEAD and MAIN need not

-refer to the same commit e.g. if the user reverts to a previous commit then MAIN
+refer to the same commit e.g. if the user reverts to a previous commit then MAIN and HEAD will refer to

 different commits.

-Because this set of invariance are respected, thus HistoryCommand
+Because this set of invariance are respected, thus HistoryCommand can show commit history by doing the following:

 - fetch the commits labelled as

-) - find the lowest common ancestor between
+MAINandOLDfrom disk (methods to do this exposed byVersionedModel) - find the lowest common ancestor between

-method used here) - show all commits from initial commit until the lowest common ancestor found above normally
+MAINandOLD(Commit#findLcamethod used here) - show all commits from initial commit until the lowest common ancestor found above normally

 - show all commits from the lowest common ancestor until

-as per the desired formatting
+MAINandOLDas per the desired formatting

 The following sequence diagram shows the above implementation:

-Note that the above diagram is omits several details but should be sufficient to grasp how HistoryCommand
+Note that the above diagram is omits several details but should be sufficient to grasp how HistoryCommand works.

-In addition, this is a singular command - meaning that no argument should follow after history
+In addition, this is a singular command - meaning that no argument should follow after history.

 Limitation

-The current implementation can only show two commit branches: MAIN
+The current implementation can only show two commit branches: MAIN and OLD.
+While this is

 sufficient in most cases, the ability to show arbitrary number of commit branches to give users